BrettLabuschagne/task-manager/README.md

 JWT_SECRET=HERE
 ```

+# Comiling

+Once you are done testing and are ready to compile the project you can run the following command `npx tsc` this will then create a folder called `dist`

+Make sure to copy the .env file into the `dist` folder and then you are able to run all your node process managers from the dist folder

 # Testing

 In order order to run the tests there is a folder inside called `test` in the folder there are two files, `postman_collection.json` and `test.http`.